puremourning/vim/rfc-argument-hints.md

                                | int pum_item_count   int  |
                                |---------------------------|

-# Known existing approaches/attempts
+# Known existing attempts in Vim

-- The preview window.
+- **The preview window.**
   By using the extra data in the completion menu item structure, we can show some static information in the preview window.
-The drawbacks are that the preview window has to always be visible (taking up valuable screen real estate), or it pops in and out of visibility, causing the current column to shift disconcertingly on the screen.
+The drawbacks are that the preview window has to always be visible (taking up valuable screen real estate), or it pops in and out of visibility, causing the current row to shift disconcertingly on the screen.
 Requires `preview` in the `completeopt` and other autocmds etc. to show/hide it.
 Cursor moving into and out of the preview window triggers `BufEnter` autocoms, which causes meaningful lag when the completion menu is visible (OK, this could be blamed mostly on the plugins using `BufEnter` autocommand, but you get the picture).

-- Oblitum/YouCompleteMe.
+- **Oblitum/YouCompleteMe.**
   This is an approach using the standard PUM 100% with no hacks.
 The drawback is that only the current argument is displayed, and mutually exclusively with suggestions for the current identifier.

-- jedi-vim.
-  Horrible hack using either command line or conceal highlighting.

-- a YouCompleteMe test which also uses the command line (experience is *bad*)
+- a YouCompleteMe test which also uses the command line (user experience is not good using the command line, as the text can be clobbered by other things, timers, etc.)

+- **jedi-vim.**
+  A python omnifunc plugin uses conceal highlighting to simulate a second menu.
+  The conceal apprach seems to involve actually changing the buffer contents and relying on special highlight groups to make the _appearance_ of a second "menu".
+Ingenious, perhaps, but probably not fun to implement or maintain.
+  With no disrespect to the author, it seems like a hack.

+There are probably others; I just listed the ones I researched.

 # Proposal